Svalbard Travel Tips: Make the Most of a Journey to The Land of Snow

 Spitsbergen is a very specific place: there are 4 months of darkness on the island, from November till February/ March.
 You have a great chance to see the Northern Lights but you will have to deal with the cold and endless snow.
 April, May, September and October are the only months with the sunrises and sunsets.

 For us, the best time to visit Svalbard was July.
 It was warm enough (8℃ ~ 46℉) and we had a chance to see the midnight sun.

 Where to stay?

 There are more or less 10 hotels in Longyearbyen, so you won’t have a lot to choose from.
 However, everyone will find something for themselves in this little town.
-No matter if you are a budget or luxurious traveler, there is a good accommodation for you in Svalbard.
+No matter if you are a budget (travel Norway cheaply is not so easy) or luxurious traveler, there is a good accommodation for you in Svalbard.
 We have been staying at Gjestehuset 102 which is one of the cheapest hotels on the island.
 Don’t think it’s bad though- we were surprised how awesome it was!
 Our room was comfortable and spacious.
 Even though the bathrooms were shared, they were always extremely clean.
 We were traveling during high season, so the hotel was fully booked.
 We never felt the crowd though- there are enough bathrooms and common spaces to have the privacy.

 The best part of Gjestehuset 102 is that it’s located on the outskirts of town.
 You will have a great chance to see the wildlife.
 Our stay in Longyearbyen was quite short but we had a chance to see the reindeers just next to the hotel!